marv7000/solink/docs/flags.md

 Only match the given symbol.
 Multiple `-s` flags can be chained together.

-### `-f` `--force`
-Forcefully match all external symbols.
-Instead of a warning, the program will exit with a non-zero exit code if one symbol failed to match.

 ### `-q` `--quiet`
 Don't write any messages to the standard output.